Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 - Salsa – made primarily with tomatoes, jalapenos, onions, and lime juice, salsa spices things up and adds great flavor to the taco meat mixture.

-- Mexican blend cheese – usually, you can buy packages of Mexican blend cheese already shredded.
-You can’t have tacos without cheese, and pretty much any shredded cheese works in this recipe!
+- Mexican blend cheese – you can usually buy packages of Mexican blend cheese already shredded.
+You can’t have tacos without cheese, but pretty much any shredded cheese works in this recipe!
+Feel free to add more, I always do.

-- Fritos – add a delicious corn-flavored crunch to this casserole.
-I usually use the original smaller chips, but you can use the “scoops” too!
+- Corn chips (Fritos) – add a delicious corn-flavored crunch to this casserole.
+I usually use the original smaller corn chips, but you can use the “Scoops” and doritos too!

 - Iceberg lettuce – has gotten a bad rap lately in the nutrition department, but this crisp, bright, mild-tasting lettuce is a mainstay for tacos.
 You can certainly substitute romaine if you prefer, but I like to use iceberg.